Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Q: Lastly, if you don't mind, please help promote THT to those reading this article.

-And thank you for the opportunity to share our story.
+We also truly appreciate the opportunity to share our story.